MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-sccm.md

 description: Use Configuration Manager to deploy the configuration package on devices so that they are onboarded to the service.
 ---

-# Onboard Windows 10 devices using Configuration Manager
+# Onboard Windows 10 and Windows 11 devices using Configuration Manager

 **Applies to:**